wdk-docs/hugo-docs/content/zh/contribute/themes.md

 Another great site for Hugo themes is [jamstackthemes.dev/](https://jamstackthemes.dev/ssg/hugo/).

-### Add Your Theme to the Repo
+### 加入你的主题到Repo

 In order to add your Hugo theme to [themes.gohugo.io] please [open up a new issue in the theme repository](https://github.com/gohugoio/hugoThemes/issues/new?template=theme-submission.md). **Please make sure that you've read the theme submission guidelines in the [README](https://github.com/gohugoio/hugoThemes/blob/master/README.md#adding-a-theme-to-the-list) of the hugoThemes repository.**

 [themes.gohugo.io]: https://themes.gohugo.io/